 8. Students reached (millions): Number of students that have benefited from operations supported by the WBG.
 World Bank counts the number of beneficiaries of interventions in both formal and non-formal education sectors in operations supported by the World Bank.
-Interventions that count toward this indicator include those related to curriculum, textbook, learning environment, and assessment.
-The indicator covers pre-primary, primary, secondary, and tertiary education, and vocational training.
-IFC/MIGA count the number of full-time equivalent (FTE) students enrolled annually in institutions receiving support from IFC.
+This indicator includes students on all educational levels from early childhood education to adult education.
+IFC/ MIGA count the number of full-time equivalent (FTE) students enrolled annually in institutions receiving support from IFC.
 Student FTE represents the institution's best academic judgment of the full-time equivalence of the students.
 The full-time equivalence of students on part-time courses should be established by comparison with a comparable full-time course.
-Parttime students should be returned as a proportion of an equivalent full-time course.
+Part-time students should be returned as a proportion of an equivalent full-time course.
 The Student FTE of part-time study can be estimated on either a "credit" or "time" basis.
-The number of student loans provided by financial institutions receiving support from IFC/MIGA also counts towards the total number of students reached by IFC/MIGA, where each loan outstanding is used as a proxy for one student.
+The number of students reached by IFC/MIGA, where each loan outstanding is used as a proxy for one student.

-Data source: World Bank supervision and completion reports; IFC Development Outcome Tracking; MIGA Development Effectiveness Indicator System. | Harmonization with other reports: SDG target 4.6.
+Data source: World Bank supervision and completion reports; IFC Development Outcome Tracking System; MIGA Development Effectiveness Indicator System. | Harmonization with other reports: SDG target 4.6.

 9. People who have received essential health, nutrition, and population services (millions): Number of people that have received any of the essential health, nutrition, and population services supported by WBG operations.
 World Bank's contribution is the sum of the number of children immunized, the number of women and children who have received basic nutrition services, and the number of deliveries attended by skilled health personnel, through operations supported by the World Bank.
 IFC/MIGA count total annual number of outpatient consultations and total number of inpatient consultations supported by IFC/MIGA clients.

-Data source: World Bank supervision and completion reports; IFC Development Outcome Tracking; MIGA Development Effectiveness Indicator System. | Harmonization with other reports: SDG target 2.2, 3.8, 3.1.2; CRI.
+Data source: World Bank supervision and completion reports; IFC Development Outcome Tracking System; MIGA Development Effectiveness Indicator System. | Harmonization with other reports: SDG target 2.2, 3.8, 3.1.2; CRI.

-- 10. People provided with access to improved water sources (millions): Number of people who benefited from improved water supply services through operations supported by the WBG.
+10. People provided with access to improved water sources (millions): Number of people who benefited from improved water supply services through operations supported by the WBG.
 The World Bank's contribution includes the number of people who benefited from improved water supply services that have been constructed through operations supported by the World Bank.
 This includes people newly provided with access to improved water sources and does not include people benefiting from rehabilitation works.
 The definition of "improved water sources" follows that of the UNICEF-WHO Joint Monitoring Program.
-IFC/ MIGA count the number of people receiving water distribution services in a given year through IFC/MIGA clients.
-Data source: World Bank supervision and completion reports; IFC Development Outcome Tracking; MIGA Development Effectiveness Indicator System. | Harmonization with other reports: SDG target 6.1; CRI. - 11.
-People provided with access to improved sanitation services (millions): Number of people who benefited from improved sanitation facilities through operations supported by the WBG: World Bank's contributions relate to the number of people who benefited from improved sanitation facilities that have been constructed through operations supported by the World Bank.
+IFC/MIGA count the number of people receiving water distribution services in a given year through IFC/MIGA clients.
+Data source: World Bank supervision and completion reports; IFC Development Outcome Tracking System; MIGA Development Effectiveness Indicator System. | Harmonization with other reports: SDG target 6.1; CRI.

+11. People provided with access to improved sanitation services (millions): Number of people who benefited from improved sanitation facilities through operations supported by the WBG: World Bank's contributions relate to the number of people who benefited from improved sanitation facilities that have been constructed through operations supported by the World Bank.
 The definition of "improved sanitation facilities" follows that of the UNICEF-WHO Joint Monitoring Program.
 IFC/MIGA contributions include number of people receiving wastewater services in a given year through IFC/MIGA clients.

-Data source: World Bank supervision and completion reports; IFC Development Outcome Tracking; MIGA Development Effectiveness Indicator System. | Harmonization with other reports: SDG target 6.2; CRI.
+Data source: World Bank supervision and completion reports; IFC Development Outcome Tracking System; MIGA Development Effectiveness Indicator System. | Harmonization with other reports: SDG target 6.2; CRI.